 1. Binge Watch Movies and Shows: Whether you just want to sit down and watch them or you just want to have something playing in the background while you do other tasks around the house, having TV shows and movies can help pass the time.
 Online streaming services also make doing this very affordable compared to going out for entertainment, and for the cost of going to the movies once, you can have many at your fingertips for at least a month.

 2. Play Some Games: Games are an excellent way to relieve stress and boredom if you’re spending plenty of time indoors, and there are different ways they can be enjoyed.
-For example, you can play games by yourself or your friends, family, and roommates; they can also be traditional (i.e., board and card games), or they can be video games.
+For example, you can play games by yourself or your friends, family, and roommates; they can also be traditional (i.e., board and card games), or they can be video games bought from sites like The Old School Game Vault.
 Either option can be fun for anyone who wants to join in.

 3. Find New Reading Material: If TV and games aren’t necessarily your thing, and you prefer to sit back and read, there are a lot of options out there to choose from.
 Stock up some books or get a tablet or other device that lets you read things digitally because it can greatly make staying inside more bearable.
 Even browsing the internet and reading articles are options, and there is a wealth of information out there for you to learn about.